slior/race-game/memory-bank/systemPatterns.md

     *   `HandView`: Displays the current player's cards.
 It is now rendered directly below the current player's `PlayerView`.
     *   `LogView`: A running log of game events.
     *   `ControlsView`: UI buttons for game actions.
+    *   `GameSettingsView`: A new component that allows the user to configure the number of players and start a new game.

 ## 2. Game Engine Layer